nasa/cumulus/docs/data-cookbooks/about-cookbooks.md

 ### Adding a page

-As shown in detail on in the relevant [documentation](https://toolchain.gitbook.com/pages.html), you can add a new page to the data cookbook by creating a markdown (`.md`) file in the `docs/data-cookbooks` directory.
-The new page can then be linked to the webpage itself by adding it to the `sidebar.json` file in the `website/` directory.
+As shown in detail in the "Add a New Page and Sidebars" section in [Cumulus Docs: How To's](docs-how-to.md), you can add a new page to the data cookbook by creating a markdown (`.md`) file in the `docs/data-cookbooks` directory.
+The new page can then be linked to the sidebar by adding it to the `Data-Cookbooks` object in the `website/sidebar.json` file as `data-cookbooks/${id}`.

 ### More about workflows